cslev/ovsdos/README.md

 #### Start your VMs via virsh:
 ```
-$ sudo virsh start victim
+sudo virsh start victim
-$ sudo virsh start attacker
+sudo virsh start attacker
 ```

 #### Access and configure the VMs
 Each VM has an SSH server installed for easy access, but you can use the virsh console to access them:
-SSH user/pass = user/alskdj (then for root use the same password).
+**SSH user/pass = user/alskdj** (then for root use the same password).
 Alternatively, you can use virsh console to access the VMs (e.g., `$ sudo virsh console victim`)

 1) Login and update tooles